ubuntu-mate/ubuntu-mate.org/pages/donate.md

 members to represent [MATE Desktop](http://mate-desktop.org) and Ubuntu MATE at FLOSS conferences.
-If we have sufficient surplus funds we will also donate to other Open Source projects that Ubuntu MATE depends upon and should we find ourselves in that fotunate position we will use our new shiny Discourse community to vote for the worthy beneficiaries.
+If we have sufficient surplus funds we will also donate to other Open Source projects that Ubuntu MATE depends upon and should we find ourselves in that fortunate position we will use our new shiny Discourse community to vote for the worthy beneficiaries.

-We have setup a number of payment options that should hopefully suit everyone.
+We have set up a number of payment options that should hopefully suit everyone.
 Go on, be brilliant, help grow our community.

 ## Patreon